 How weapon stats in Warhammer 40k Darktide work

 In general, Weapon Stats are fairly confusing as there are no descriptions for what the stats mean in Darktide's Pre-Order Beta.
-To matters worse, weapon stats only appear in a bar format which does not help explain what the stats mean.
+To make matters worse, weapon stats only appear in a bar format which does not help explain what the stats mean.
 Regardless, weapon stats are much simpler than they seem, and they are just your run-of-the-mill stats for various bonuses on weapons, albeit hidden.
-That said, there are 14 different weapon stats currently present in Darktide, and they appear on either Melee or Ranged weapons.
+That said, there are 14 different weapon stats currently in Darktide, and they appear on either Melee or Ranged weapons.
 The following is what all Weapon Stats in Darktide mean:

 - Finesse: The Finesse weapon stat in Darktide represents how much Headshot or weak point/critical damage a weapon does.
-You can find the Finesse stat, usually on melee weapons and various ranged weapons.
+You can find the Finesse stat, usually on melee and various ranged weapons.

 - Stopping Power: The Stopping Power weapon stat indicates how many enemies will get staggered by a weapon when hit.
 The Stopping Power stat is common among ranged weapons like Shotguns or Autoguns and also adds additional armor penetration.

 - Stamina: The Stamina stat that appears on melee weapons indicates bonus Stamina granted by a weapon.

 - Burn: This stat controls how much damage flame attacks do.

 - Blast Radius: This stat increases the AOE of Pskyer abilities and attacks.

 - Charge Rate: This stat increases the speed that Full Staff recharges.